Mackenzie George: FH

 After going undrafted in the 2023 NWSL Draft, George joined Icelandic side FH.
 She scored her first club and professional goal, on August 10, 2023, against Keflavík ÍF scoring the equalizer in a 1–1 draw.

 Brooklyn FC

-On August 6, 2024, George was announced as a new signing for Brooklyn FC ahead the inaugural 2024–25 USL Super League season.
+On August 6, 2024, George was announced as a new signing for Brooklyn FC before the USL Super League's inaugural season.
 She made her first appearance in Brooklyn's inaugural match against Spokane on September 8, 2024.
-George scored her first club goal during Brooklyn's home debut, scoring the second goal in the 38th minute against Dallas.
-George was named to the USL Super League Team of the Month for September 2024.
+She scored her first club goal during Brooklyn's home debut, scoring the second goal in the 38th minute against the Dallas Trinity in a 2–0 win.
+She started all 28 games and led Brooklyn in points with 4 goals and 5 assists.
+She was named to the USL Super League All-League Second Team after the inaugural season.

 Carolina Ascent

 On July 16, 2025, the Carolina Ascent acquired George in a transfer with Brooklyn FC.
-George made her Ascent debut on August 30, starting and playing 73 minutes in Carolina's season-opening draw with Fort Lauderdale United FC.
+She scored her first goals for the club on September 28, scoring twice in a 4–3 loss to league newcomers Sporting JAX.
+She finished her debut season with 3 goals and 2 assists 28 games.
+In the playoff semifinals, she scored the only goal against Sporting JAX to reach the final.